fu8ar/starter-project/README.md

 gulp-jshint 		- https://www.npmjs.com/package/gulp-jshint
 browsersync 		- http://www.browsersync.io/docs/gulp/

 # Add Node Modules

-Once the project has been downloaded/cloned, cd into and type into the command line/terminal 'npm install'
+Once the project has been downloaded/cloned, cd into the project and type into the command line/terminal 'npm install'

 # Run Project